 Our goal in any divorce is to minimize the harm to your financial security and help you keep the assets that belong to you or you desire to retain.
 Strong advocacy is important in divorce and without it there can be a disastrous effect on your financial future.

-I am Brandon M. Daniels, a divorce attorney in Sarasota, FL with experience in guiding people through issues such as the preservation of separate property along with the equitable division of marital property and debts in Sarasota, Manatee and Pinellas Counties.
+DANIELS & HANNAN has the experience in guiding people through issues such as the preservation of separate property along with the equitable division of marital property and debts in Sarasota, Manatee, Pinellas, Hillsborough, Polk, and Charlotte counties.